Krishancse/Self-Supervised-Learning-for-Image-Captioning/README.md

 1. **Pretraining Dataset**: Any large-scale unlabeled image dataset (e.g., ImageNet, OpenImages).
 2. **Fine-tuning Dataset**: MS COCO, Flickr8k, or any image-caption dataset.
 3. Download and preprocess datasets as per instructions in `data/README.md`.
+4. Datasets
+The dataset used for training the Jigsaw Puzzle solving pre-text task is MSCOCO unlabeled 2017,from https://cocodataset.org, can be downoaded here MSCOCO unlabeled 2017
+The dataset used for training the Caption generator model downstream task is Flickr8k, which can be downoaded from the shared folder Flickr8k Dataset

 ## Model Architecture
 The pipeline consists of: